rollerozxa/msys2-bundledlls/README.md

 Instead, this script works off a whitelist by filtering by DLLs that are found in the current MSYS2 environment (e.g. `/ucrt64/bin/`), which is a lot less error prone and will copy over any DLLs not provided by Windows.
 It's also a simple Bash script instead of written in Python and does not require having Python installed in the environment to run.

+It is currently being used for [Principia](https://principia-web.se)'s Windows builds.

 ## Usage
 Clone the repository or download the `bundledlls` script.
 If you trust me enough, you can download it directly using cURL like this: